 Shoes/Sandals-Boys and Girls must be worn with socks.
 Sandals must have a strap in the back of the ankle.
 Shoes with laces must be laced all the way up and tied properly.
-Light-up shoes, jelly or backless shoes are not allowed, nor crocs, biker shoes, "skater shoes" such as Vans Brand, etc., or shoes with rollers in the soles.
+Jelly or backless shoes are not allowed, nor crocs, biker shoes, "skater shoes" such as Vans Brand, etc., or shoes with rollers in the soles.
 Boots (or Uggs) may not be worn in the classroom.